Our Curriculum

 Year 11

-Term 1: How do poets present ideas about power and conflict? / How do writers use methods to convey their perspective?
+Term 1: How are ideas about humanity and trauma presented in the poems? / How do writers use methods to convey their perspective in non-fiction texts?

-Term 3: How do writers use methods to create effects in texts?
+Term 2: What are the key ideas in our literature texts and how do I effectively write about them? / How do writers use methods to create effects in texts?

 Term 4: How are methods used to shape meanings and reader responses in a range of texts?